California worship leader gathers hundreds in Cal Anderson Park in violation of health regulations

 Cyndi Hansen of Lynnwood said she didn’t know anything about Feucht before she went.
 Her brother told her that afternoon there would be worship happening in Seattle.
 “Hey, that sounds like fun,” she said.

-She said she missed being with other people, worshiping and listening to music.
+She said she missed being with other people, worshipping and listening to music.

 Many people do, said Scott Dudley, senior pastor of Bellevue Presbyterian Church, which like many houses of worship is broadcasting services online.
 He didn’t go, but he said he talked to a few members of his congregation who were planning to.